Women’s Health & Menopausal Hormone Therapy Brisbane

 3. Sleep Symptoms

-4. Mood changes (Anxiety, Depression symptoms)
+4. Mood changes (Anxiety, Depression symptoms), and

 5. Other symptoms (such as urinary tract infections, lethargy, joint aches and pains, brain fog)

-In summary each woman need to be assessed individually for their personal own risk factors (including family history) and not everyone is suitable for Menopausal Hormone Therapy (MHT), thus appropriate counselling must be undertaken before embarking on MHT, as some benefits (such as maintaining bone density and cardiovascular health) may take a few years of treatment before the benefits can be attained and also the timing of commencement of MHT is important.
+In summary each woman need to be assessed individually for their personal own risk factors (personal and family history) and not everyone is suitable for Menopausal Hormone Therapy (MHT), thus appropriate counselling must be undertaken before embarking on MHT, as some benefits (such as maintaining bone density and cardiovascular health) may take a few years of treatment before the benefits can be attained and also the timing of commencement of MHT is important.

 Many women who suffer early menopause do not realise the importance of preventive care, especially osteoporosis and cardiovascular health, therefore missing a golden opportunity to prevent bone loss and fracture prevention.